dangquangthai/funny_movies/README.md

 Use node version manager to install node e.g [nvm](https://github.com/nvm-sh/nvm).
 After installed nvm just run simple command

 ```
+nvm install 14.16.1
-nvm install 14.16.0 # on Ubuntu
+nvm alias default 14.16.0 or 14.16.1
-or
-nvm install 14.16.1 # on macOS
+nvm use default 14.16.0 or 14.16.1
 ```

-Check node version by `node --version` you will see similar message
+Check node version by `node --version && yarn --version` you will see similar message

 ```
-v14.16.1 # on macOS
+v14.16.1
-OR
-v14.16.0 # on Ubuntu
+1.22.1
 ```

-Install sqlite3 on ubuntu jsut do `sudo apt-get install sqlite3 libsqlite3-dev`.
+Install sqlite3 on ubuntu jsut do `sudo apt-get install libssl-dev sqlite3`.
 Install on macOS just do `brew install sqlite`.
 Check sqlite is ready by `sqlite3 --version` you will see similar message

 ```
 3.39.5 2022-10-14 20:58:05 554764a6e721fab307c63a4f98cd958c8428a5d9d8edfde951858d6fd02daapl